 Raising an Emotionally Healthy Child

-Parenting is the hardest and most important job anyone can do.
+Conscious Parenting is the hardest and most important job anyone can do.
 Anyone can have a child, but raising an emotionally healthy child is a mystery to many parents.
 Our children are growing up with high pressure, violence, pop culture that places value on materialism and perfect looks.
-Our children are suffering from stress, anxiety and depression.
+Our children are suffering from stress, anxiety and depression more than ever.
 We need to provide a safe haven of sanity to nurture our children's self-esteem.

 Essential Parenting Wisdom